jmaBranquinho/blueprism-hackathon/README.md

 # Tools used

 The IDE I used was visual studio 2019, I also used StackEdit to edit this MD file and for version control I used Git, Sourcetree and Github.
-Since its a smaller and individual project I chose not use gitflow.
+Since its a smaller and individual project I chose not use gitflow or any logs.

 About the code, I used C# 8 since its the one that comes with .NET3.1.

 I used a few NuGet packages:

+- GuardClauses - makes all the verifications a little bit smaller and easier to read
--  XUnit - as the unit testing framework
+- XUnit - the unit testing framework I feel most confortable with
-- AutoFixture - to populate variables for the unit tests, to make my unit tests easier to write and refactoring-safe
+- AutoFixture - used it to populate variables for the unit tests, to make my unit tests easier to write and refactoring-safe
-- NSubstitute - it's the one I plan to use to mock my dependencies
+- NSubstitute - mocks my dependencies (I prefer it to moq since its more readable and user-friendly)
-- GuardClauses - I plan to use this to make all the verifications a little bit smaller
+- FluentAssertions - Improves assertions readability

-I used the following design patterns:
+I used the following design patterns and principles:

 - Strategy pattern - although only one algorithm may be used to provide the solution, I had to test a few approaches without having to change code previously done

-Regarding my coding methodology, I applied TDD while writing most of the code and my unit tests follow the following convention: "MethodName_**When**StateUnderTest_**Should**ExceptedBehavior".
+- SOLID - I tried to apply the SOLID principles for a cleaner and efficient code base
+- DRY - I tried to DRY the code but without ever sacrificing readability
+- KISS - I tried to make the code as simpler as I could

 The PC I used was my work laptop, i7 with 16GB RAM but with a lot of background processes, since mine is currently broken.